 LLC Protection for Members' Personal Debt in Georgia

-Example: The collection agency obtains a charging order from a Georgia court ordering the website design LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
+Example: John, Arnie, and Jean form a Georgia LLC to operate their peach processing business.
+John, a big spender, owes $38,000 on his personal credit cards.
+When he doesn’t pay, the accounts are turned over to a collection agency which obtains a $38,000 court judgment against him.
+The collection agency obtains a charging order from a Georgia court ordering the LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.